microsoft/FluidFramework/BREAKING.md

 ~~`bindToContext` has been removed from `IFluidDataStoreChannel`, along with enum `BindState` and the interface `IDataStoreWithBindToContext_Deprecated`.
 See previous ["Upcoming" change notice](#bindToContext-to-be-removed-from-IFluidDataStoreChannel) for info on how this removal was staged.~~

-//* ADD NEW NOTE AND/OR UPDATE THIS ONE

 ### Remove `aliasing` return value from `AliasResult`
 The `aliasing` return value from `AliasResult` has been removed from `@fluidframework/runtime-definitions`, as it's no longer returned by the API.
 Instead of `aliasing`, the API will return the promise of the ongoing aliasing operation.